 Educate employees with training

-Providing diversity training for all employees will help them have more of an understanding of what contributes to a diverse workplace.
-Training will teach employees to value and appreciate one another, regardless of factors such as gender, ethnicity or age, while also celebrating the differences.
+Providing diversity training for all employees will help them understand what contributes to a diverse workplace.
+Training will teach employees to value and appreciate one another, regardless of factors such as gender, ethnicity, or age.
+It also celebrates the differences.

 Managers and leaders should especially undergo diversity training.
 Empower your team with the knowledge and skills needed to grow and support a diverse workforce.
 Look at promoting within your organisation, where you know managers have been trained on diversity from early employment.